Elton and Orston railway station: History

 The station lies on the line first opened by the Ambergate, Nottingham, Boston and Eastern Junction Railway.
 Passenger services began on 15 July 1850.
 The line was taken over by the Great Northern Railway in 1855.
 The master's lodge and ticket office building was designed by Thomas Chambers Hine.

 From 7 January 1963 passenger steam trains between Grantham, Bottesford, Elton and Orston, Aslockton, Bingham, Radcliffe-on-Trent, Netherfield and Colwick, Nottingham London-road (High Level) and Nottingham (Victoria) were replaced by diesel multiple-unit trains.

 Images show how the station looked in 1967.
 No station buildings by Hine survived by 2008.
 There is a small 1980s brick-built shelter on one platform.
-The name of the station was still "Elton" in 1904.
+The name of the station was still "Elton" in 2004.

-The 2021/22 statistics recorded only 40 entries/exits at the station, making it Britain’s least used station in that period.
+The 2021/22 statistics recorded only 40 entries/exits at the station, and in 2024/25 recorded only 68, making it Britain’s least used station in those periods.
 It is Nottinghamshire's least used station and is one stop down the line from Leicestershire's least used station, Bottesford.